prcastro/zeroGL/README.md

 #### VS Code
 If you're using Visual Studio Code, then you can install Visual Studio Community 2022 (the C/C++ compilers may suffice) and also install the C/C++ extensions from Microsoft.

 Open `main.c` on the editor and then click on `Run C/C++ File` on the top right corner.
 Remember to open VS Code from within a developer terminal (or run `vcvarsall.bat` on the terminal before opening VS Code from within it).
+You might want to have the `SDL3.dll` on your `PATH` or put that in the target folder next to `main.exe`.

 ### Linux